Article

 Chronologies that rely only on obvious providers, such as a single hospital admission or primary care visit, often miss earlier diagnostic encounters or later complications that explain treatment decisions.
 These omissions can alter how experts interpret disease progression or injury severity.

 Defensible chronologies, therefore, begin before summarization, with confirmation that the record set is complete.
 This includes identifying all treating facilities, tracking outstanding requests, and documenting what has and has not been produced.
+Record completeness is partly a function of retrieval: the HIPAA right of access rule requires covered entities to act on a records request within 30 calendar days, with a single 30-day extension permitted, so realistic timelines and diligent follow-up shape what a chronology can cover.
 Without this foundation, chronology accuracy becomes speculative rather than documentary.
-Record completeness also determines whether downstream medical summaries accurately reflect the case record.

 2. Accurate Chronological Ordering by Verified Dates of Service